Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 Diagnostics

-• History of the disease (complaints, their onset, under what circumstances they arise, the presence of bad habits).
+• History of the disease (complaints, their onset, under what circumstances they arise, presence of bad habits).

 • UAC ( general analysis blood).
-With emphysema, there is an increase in red blood cells, hemoglobin, blood viscosity, but ESR indicator while reduced.
+With emphysema, there is an increase in red blood cells, hemoglobin, and blood viscosity, but ESR indicator while reduced.

-Treatment Methods
+Treatment methods

 Medicines